+1

-BUS 505 Healthcare Economics BUS 542 Legal Issues in Healthcare
+BUS 505 Healthcare Economics

+BUS 542 Legal Issues in Healthcare

-BUS 551 History of Healthcare Reform in the U. S. and Universal Healthcare Models
+BUS 551 History of Healthcare Reform in the U.S. and Universal Healthcare Models

 BUS 552 Patient Protection and Affordable Care Act of 2010

 BUS 558 Innovative Management Models

 BUS 567 Process Reengineering

-In consultation with a faculty adviser, students will choose and successfully complete four electives, which include, but are not limited to:
+In addition, students must complete four course credits from the following courses:

+DIIG

-ACC/BUS 533 Data Mining
+BUS 533 Data Mining

 BUS 548 The Political Process, Communications and Managing Regulatory Change in Healthcare

-BUS 554 Assessing the Quality of Healthcare Services BUS 556 Analysis and Reporting of Healthcare Data BUS 583 Executive Leadership BUS 586 Managerial Decision-Making
+BUS 554 Assessing the Quality of Healthcare Services

+BUS 556 Analysis and Reporting of Healthcare Data

+BUS 583 Executive Leadership

+BUS 585 Clinical Decision-Making

+BUS 586 Managerial Decision-Making

-Public Sector Leadership Models
+BUS 587 Public Sector Leadership Models

-Note: Any of the above courses or their equivalents the student may have taken to meet the requirements for an undergraduate degree cannot be taken to meet the requirements for the Master of Healthcare Management for Sustainability degree.
+Note: Any of the above courses or their equivalents the student may have taken to meet the requirements for an undergraduate degree can not be taken to meet the requirements for the Master of Healthcare Management for Sustainability degree.